BrixIA/Brixia-score-COVID-19/README.md

 ## License and Attribution

-- Code and annotations:
 -  Data:
-- Each image has license specified in the metadata.csv file.
+   - Pulic Cohen dataset: Each image has license specified in the original repository by [Cohen](https://github.com/ieee8023/covid-chestxray-dataset) file.
 Including Apache 2.0, CC BY-NC-SA 4.0, CC BY 4.0.
+There are additional 7 images from Brescia under a CC BY-NC-SA 4.0 license.

-The metadata.csv, scripts, and other documents are released under a CC BY-NC-SA 4.0 license.
-Companies are free to perform research.
-Beyond that contact us.
+   - Pulic Cohen dataset annotations are released under a CC BY-NC-SA 4.0 license.

 ## Contact Information
+*TBD*

 ## Citation